Bil372Project/372_071_Edulity/mini-world-assumption.md

 ANNOUNCEMENTs have information about upcoming classes, have a class that’s assigned to it, a submit date, and can have a due date.

 HEAD-of-DEPARTMENTs oversee a group of teachers and can assign homework to all classes in one grade.
-HoDs can assign survey(s) at the end of the each semester to students and their parents about the teachers whom they are related to.
+HEAD-of-DEPARTMENTs can assign survey(s) at the end of the each semester to students and their parents about the teachers whom they are related to.

 SURVEYs consist of a group of questions.